curiouselectric/WindSensor/README.md

 ## Enter vane training mode:
 Request: "aaI0VT#"

-Returns: Enter the vane training routine - use button to go through the different directiosn and set the values.
+Returns: Enter the vane training routine - use button to go through the different directions and set the values.

 The serial port will show which direction the vane should be pointing at.